navidrome/website/content/en/docs/usage/pids.md

 When files are moved, Navidrome uses PIDs to accurately identify and reconnect these files on the next scan:

-- First, Navidrome attempts to match missing files with new ones based on exact tags.
+- First, Navidrome attempts to match a missing file with new ones based on exact tags.
-- If exact tags do not match, Navidrome checks for a matching PIDs.
+- If exact tags do not match, Navidrome checks for a matching PID.
 - Finally, if no PID match is found, it attempts to match the file based on the original file path, excluding the file extension (ex: `/artist/album/01-track.mp3` → `/artist/album/01-track.flac`).